2019 Native American Day Event

 We gather annually to celebrate California Native American Day at Cal State San Bernardino because preserving our heritage is important.
 We encourage all Californians to join us in celebrating this day by learning more about the music, art and food of the Native peoples of your region.

 For generations, the San Manuel Band of Mission Indians—known as the Yuhaaviatam clan (People of the Pines) of the Maara’yam (Serrano)—has persevered through great change and extreme hardship.
-Long before the arrival of European settlers, the Tribe lived in harmony with the land across the highlands, passes, valleys, and mountains in and between the southwestern Mojave Desert and Inland Empire region in what is now Southern California (see map at right).
+Long before the arrival of European settlers, the Tribe lived in harmony with the land across the highlands, passes, valleys, and mountains in and between the southwestern Mojave Desert and Inland Empire region in what is now Southern California.

 The Tribe’s way of life changed forever in the 1780s, as tribal citizens in the Antelope Valley and Mojave Desert regions were decimated by European diseases, forced from their villages, and conscripted into the San Gabriel Mission in order to provide unpaid labor to Spain.
 Many Maara’yam were involuntarily marched to the Asistencia in Redlands, which served as an outpost of the San Gabriel Mission.